Hacking my Roomba

 I then wrote a Node.js library to control the Roomba, using a standard serial port library, and the Pi's in-built GPIO control command.
 It worked very well, and I was able to SSH into my vacuum cleaner and tell it to hoover the floor.

-Which is great and all, but it’s not entirely less effort than walking over and pressing the button.
-But because I’m using Node here, I could add an Express server.
-By making it a Progressive Web App, I could even make it install on my phone’s home screen.
-As long as I’m on the network, I can clean the floor from my phone.
-If I go one step further, and expose that server to the internet, I can clean the floor from anywhere.
+Which is great and all, but it's not entirely less effort than walking over and pressing the button.
+But because I'm using Node here, I could add an Express server.
+By making it a Progressive Web App, I could even make it install on my phone's home screen.
+As long as I'm on the network, I am living in a wholly non-sinister future where I am using a Nexus 5 Android to control a helper droid made by a firm called iRobot.
+It sure is lucky there's no way this could possibly end in dystopia..
+If I go one step further, and With a password, I can clean the floor from anywhere.
 I can connect it to If This Then That and clean the floor with my voice.

 Which means I now legitimately own a Smart Device, and so the obvious question is, can it run Doom?
 And I mean, yes, it's a regular PC.
 I just happen to have taped it to a vacuum cleaner, for which it can hardly be blamed.
 Although to be fair I didn't tape a screen to it so while it can merrily play Doom to itself, you wouldn't be able to join in.